Sec-R/RelationalNetkat/README.md

 # Reusability Guide

-This artifact builds on top of the ocaml.
-This section describes how to reuse and adapt the artifact for your own language development.
+This artifact builds on top of OCaml.
+This section describes how to reuse and adapt the artifact for your own language development or verification tools.

-### Assumptions
+## Assumptions

+Before proceeding, we assume:

-We assume you have already completed the steps outlined in the `Installation` section.
+- You have completed the steps in the **Installation** section.
+- You are familiar with OCaml syntax and basic usage of `dune`.
+- You understand the structure of the NetKAT-based relational language.

-### Workflow
+## Workflow

-1. **Edit the Language Defintion**
+### 1. Edit the Language Definition

-   Modify the language definition in the `RN.ml` and `RN.mli` file located at `RN/lib`.
-Detailedly, we have:
+To modify or extend the language:

+- Edit the core logic of Relational NetKAT in the following files:
+  - `RN/lib/RN.ml`
+  - `RN/lib/RN.mli`

+These files define:
   - Types:
     - `field`: Represents a field in a packet.
     - `pk`: Represents a packet.